CartONG-staff/opsmap-nigeria/README.md

 - `npm run serve` --> generates the app (no lib) and start localhost
 - `npm run doc` --> generates the doc in the docs folder

-The doc is generated using TypeDoc.
+> The doc is generated using TypeDoc.
 It doesn't seems to be ok with vuejs components.
 We'll see.

 ## Kobo Management

 A kobo user for this proejct has been created.
 The objective is to have a readonly access to every potential opsmap related survey.

 > username: cartong_reader
-> passwd: @bitwarden
+> passwd: @bw

 ## Project architecture